 Task Budget Implementation and Audit Overview (status) Budget Implementation The Agency has been constantly improving its financial management and budget implementation processes.
 A number of policies and procedures have been introduced and followed to ensure effective budget management.
 The Agency is using invoicing and a paperless workflow, which have added to the efficiency of its financial management.
-In 2017 the Agency outsourced its accounting services to the Commission's Accounting Officer.
-This decision will be reviewed on an annual basis.
+In 2017 the Agency outsourced its accounting services to Commission's Accounting Officer.
+This decision will reviewed on an annual basis.
 Audit Since its establishment, the Agency has not received any critical recommendations from the internal and external auditors on its accounts and its budgetary and financial management.
 Furthermore, all recommendations from previous years have been implemented as planned, reported in a timely manner and approved by the respective authority.
-As a result, the

-Agency has been granted a discharge for all years for which the discharge procedure has been closed.
-Objectives The objectives for 2019 are as follows: Apply current accounting standards and rules in order to draw accurate financial statements that present a fair view of the Agency's financial performance and position and receive an unqualified audit opinion37.
+As a result, the Agency has been granted a discharge for all years for which the discharge procedure has been closed.
+Objectives The objectives for 2019 are as follows: Apply current accounting standards and rules in order to draw accurate financial statements that present a fair view of the Agency's financial performance and position and receive an unqualified audit opinion 40 .
 Implement in a timely manner the recommendations from the Internal Audit Service (IAS), the European Court of Auditors (ECA) and the external audit firm.
 Coordinate the budget planning, consumption forecast, budget reviews and transfer of appropriations aiming at achieving higher budget implementation rates.
 Ensure proper assets management in order to safeguard the property of the Agency and minimise fraud.
 Ensure proper treasury management through availability of liquidity to cover Agency's obligations towards its suppliers and on time execution of payments.
 Provide specific training and support to financial actors to ensure a smooth workflow within the financial circuits.
-Outputs Annual accounts prepared according to current accounting standards, accounting rules and general accepted accounting principles38.
+Outputs Annual accounts prepared according to current accounting standards, accounting rules and general accepted accounting principles41.
 Audit recommendations implemented in time.
 Good planning resulting in higher budget implementing rates.
 Agency's property records presenting the true value of its assets.
 Yearly impairment check of fixed assets.
 Scanning all inventory items every three years.
 Cash flow management and on time payments.
 Support on financial matters made available to all involved actors.
-Performance indicators and targets (deadlines) Provisional accounts prepared and presented by 1 March 2019, final accounts by 1 July 201939.
+Performance indicators and targets (deadlines) Provisional accounts prepared and presented by 1 March 2019, final accounts by 1 July 201942.
 Unqualified opinion from ECA.
 Minimum 95% budget implementation for commitment appropriation and 75% for payment appropriation by 31 December 2019.
 Replenished bank account balance.
 Presentation of financial matters delivered by end of June 2019.
+Resources 5 FTE Risks Delays in procurement procedures and/or delays from contract implementations by project managers may have a negative impact on the achievement of the budget implementation targets.

-This specific objective will not apply in case the Agency will continue to outsource its accountings services to the Commission's Accounting Officer.
-This specific output will be prepared by the Commission's Accounting Officer in case the Agency continues to outsource its accountings services.
+40 This specific objective will not apply in case the Agency will continue to outsource its accountings services to the Commission's Accounting Officer.
+41 This specific output will be prepared by the Commission's Accounting Officer in case the Agency continues to outsource its accountings services.
+42 One for the think of the Agency continues to outsource its accountings services.

-39 See footnote 38.
+42 See footnote 41.

-Resources 5.5 FTE Risks Delays in procurement procedures and/or delays from contract implementations by project managers may have a negative impact on the achievement of the budget implementation targets.
 Results from assets impairment checks may negatively affect the financial position of the Agency.
 Risk if this activity is not performed: failure to comply with accounting standards or to meet related objectives might have serious budgetary consequences for the Agency, including refusal of discharge.

-2.11.5.
+2.12.5.
 ICT Infrastructure